dreamind/ix/workshops/tools-analysis/index.md

 1. Equal intervals – define the maximum/minimum, set the interval size (65), iterate through the data and result in a count for each bin
 2. Quartile intervals – similar to the calculations in phase 1 project, define the maximum/minimum/q1/q3/median, iterate through the data and result in a count for each quartile
-3. Jenks’ natural breaks (optional) – as shown in lectures test all possible intervals (every combination of 260 divided by 4).
-Get the mean of all the values and get the standard deviation of the overall values array.
-For each interval tested, get the standard deviation of each class and calculate the goodness of fit.
-Use the intervals that provide the highest GVF value.
-For a simple worked example, look at slide 15 of the bivariate analysis lecture.
-(Note: this exercise will take longer as there are far more combinations to test.)

 The data-set has 260 values and can be divided into four categories with the following hex number assignment for color output: